 PhD in Environmental Sciences

-Current position: Assistant Professor at the Department of Forestry and Range Management, University of Agriculture in Faisalabad, Pakistan
+Current position: Chairman and Associate Professor at the Department of Forestry and Range Management, University of Agriculture Faisalabad, Pakistan

 Research focus: forestry and agro-forestry, climate change, forestry and environment, afforestation of degraded lands

 2014-2015 Research Productivity Award of the Pakistan Council for Science and Technology

 2007 Overseas scholarship for pursuing PhD in France from the Higher Education Commission, Pakistan

 CV as submitted for the Green Talents award (2012):